mwmckenzie/ISTCovidTeam/Examples/README.md

 ## Sub-folder Structure

 Within each application, language, or platform folder will be a separate folder for each example or demo.
 All folders, files, and other dependencies for the example or demo should be included within the example/demo sub-folder.
+> If the example/demo will require data or files outside of the folder, consider creating/adding a readme file or help text with clarifying instructions or an API description.